 Our stakeholders care about sustainability issues, including biodiversity, ethics and respect for human rights related to the sourcing of raw materials.
-Sony is working with its suppliers to address issues related to human rights, labor conditions, health and safety, and environmental protection at the production sites of our partners and parts suppliers, as well as in our procurement of minerals and other raw materials.
+Sony is working with its suppliers to address issues related to human rights, labor conditions, health and safety, and environmental protection at the production sites, as well as in its procurement of minerals and other raw materials.